-2.6 There remains in 2022/23 a high degree of estimation with regard to the lasting impact of COVID-19 and also with the emerging cost pressures in relation to utilities and fuel, the impact of cost of living pressures on pay awards and also interest rates.
+- 2.6 During 2022/23 a high degree of estimation has been required with regard to the lasting impact of COVID-19 and also with the emerging cost pressures in relation to utilities and fuel, the impact of cost of living pressures on pay awards and also interest rates.
 The forecasting of the likely impact of all these factors on the Council's budget is based on both the actual expenditure and the income position recorded to date but also relies on a series of assumptions.
-These assumptions are constantly being updated in the light of national and indeed international influences.
-The month 9 report will advise of the progress of mitigating factors and management actions to control and reduce the forecast deficit.
+These assumptions have been constantly updated in the light of national and indeed international influences. - 2.7 As this financial monitoring report reflects the financial position at Quarter 3, it can be regarded as a strong indication of the year end position.
+Every effort will be made to further reduce the forecast variance by the year end to mitigate any potential impact on the 2023/24 budget, together with the projected budget gap for the following year.

-- 2.7 As this financial monitoring report reflects the financial position at month 8, it can be regarded as an indication of the year end position.
-Every effort will be made to further reduce the forecast variance by the year end to mitigate any potential impact on the 2023/24 budget setting process, together with the projected budget gap for the next year. - 2.8 The original approved capital programme for 2022/23 totalled £100.248m.
-The revised capital programme as at month 8 taking account of approved carry forwards, approved new funding, new schemes and variations and proposed variations/ re-phasing gives projected revised expenditure of £59.113m.
-Actual expenditure at month 8 was £29.531m (49.96% of the forecast outturn).
+2.8 The original approved capital programme for 2022/23 totalled £100.248m.
+The revised capital programme as at Quarter 3 but having regard to more recent information, taking account of approved carry forwards, approved new funding, new schemes and variations and proposed variations/ re-phasing gives projected revised expenditure of £50.361m.
+The most recently recorded expenditure level was £44.073m (87.51% of the forecast outturn).
 Further details of expenditure and schemes within the capital programme can be found in Annex 2.